zeek/spicy/doc/autogen/types/bytes.rst

     Interprets the data as representing an ASCII-encoded number and converts that into an unsigned integer, using a base of *base*. *base* must be between 2 and 36.
 If *base* is not given, the default is 10.
+    If the conversion fails, throws a `RuntimeError` exception, this includes calling `to_uint()` on empty ``bytes``.

 .. spicy:method:: bytes::to_uint bytes to_uint False uint<64> (byte_order: spicy::ByteOrder)

     Interprets the ``bytes`` as representing an binary number encoded with the given byte order, and converts it into an unsigned integer.
+If the conversion fails, throws a `RuntimeError` exception, this can happen when ``bytes`` is empty or its size is larger than 8 bytes.

 .. spicy:method:: bytes::upper bytes upper False bytes ([ charset: spicy::Charset = hilti::Charset::UTF8 ], [ errors: spicy::DecodeErrorStrategy = hilti::DecodeErrorStrategy::REPLACE ])